 Now, if you’re reading this, you’re probably considering making a journey to India.
 As such, we’d like to tell you a bit about our Fall Tour.
 (Please also scroll down to check out photos of each place that we’ll be visiting).

-In the Himalayas, we will have had the opportunity to experience divine nature in all its glory, but Vrindavan, “The Land of Five Thousand Temples”, has its own charming and unique flavor.
-Here we will: visit ancient temples, shop in full-blown bazaars in search of buried treasures, engage in ecstatic kirtan, and try our best to enter into the timeless devotional temple culture and ritual, that is so integral to Indian spiritual expression.
+Vrindavan is known as “The Land of Five Thousand Temples.”
+Here we will: visit ancient temples, shop in full-blown bazaars in search of buried treasures, engage in ecstatic kirtans, and try our best to enter into the timeless devotional temple culture and ritual, that is so integral to Indian spiritual expression.

-Our tour ends on the 9/15 in the early afternoon.
-We will provide transportation back to the Delhi airport; this is so everyone can fly out on the night of the 15th, or in the early hours of September 16th (as international flights often leave Delhi after midnight).
+Our tour will end on March 16th, in the afternoon.
+We will then provide transportation back to the Delhi airport.
+You can fly out on the night of March 16th (or more probably in the early hours of March 17th, as international flights often leave Delhi after midnight).

 - Our tours are designed to give you a full experience of the spiritual landscape of India.
 The tour’s purpose is to facilitate deep introspection and self discovery.
 As such, everyone will be expected to follow a vegan/vegetarian diet and remain sober, for the duration of the trip.
 (Please note that these observances will facilitate you having the most authentic experience possible.)